 It is my pleasure to announce the Division's "12 Months of Awareness" Campaign in which we plan to focus on the safety awareness of our stakeholders and visitors here at the seat of state government.
 The campaign will have themes each month and will consist of bulletins that will focus on safety tips and resources.
 With the weekly tips, the Division will host a monthly luncheon to discuss popular topics, present guest speakers and answer questions.
 We encourage you to bring your own lunch as food will not be provided.

-The next session will be held on January 21, 2015 from 12:00 to 1:00 p.m. at the Patrick Henry Building in the East Reading Room.
+The next session will be held on March 10, 2015 from 12:00 to 1:00 p.m. at the Virginia State Capitol, House Room 1.
+This session's topics will cover Workplace Violence.

 To ensure that you receive our safety bulletins and luncheon information I encourage each of you to signup in the Virginia State Capitol Alert Network (VSCAN) if you are not already a member.